TRIPH925/TRIPH925/README.md

 💬 Please feel free to ask me about:

-Web development stacks such as `MERN, MEVN, Django and Laravel`,
+Web development stacks such as `MERN, MEVN, Golang and Django`,

 AI news and topics including `OpenAI, Gemini, LLM, NLP, and Generative AI`,